BasicWolf/archived-kaylee/doc/src/communication.rst

 and at the same time helps digitizing the text from paper books. reCAPTCHA gives a task of recognizing two words from a picture.
 One of the words is a piece of a scanned book page, while another is generated artificially.
-`reCAPTCHA` has to "remember" that a particular user has received a particular artificial word in order to validate the user's input.
+`reCAPTCHA` has to remember that a particular user has received a particular artificial word in order to validate the input.

 How would one solve a similar problem with Kaylee?
 Kaylee has an efficient and simple